stephen-mw/Logstash_kibana_auto_install/README.md

 $ sudo ./logstash_server
 ```

-All of the logstash services (elasticsearch, logstash, and Kibana) will be listening on their default ports.
+Elasticsearch, logstash, and redis will be listening on their default port.
+Kibana will be listening on port 80.

 You may want to change the default data directory for Elasticsearch.